Universal Relation between Entropy and Kinetics

+The examples given above highlight the conditions under which the inequality approaches an equality, namely, weak mixing of particle trajectories and weakly correlated dynamics.
+We expect the bound not to be as tight in more strongly correlated or slowly relaxing systems.
+The violation of the rigorous bound derived here might serve as a useful indicator of anomalous behaviors such as ergodicity breaking and aging~\cite{LiCommPhys2018}.

 The range of possible applications of Eqs.~\eqref{eq:two_relations} and~\eqref{eq:anom} is vast.
-Here are specific examples.
 The case of diffusion under an external potential analyzed above clearly shows how the relations could be used to infer binding parameters from measured diffusion.
-From the opposite direction, entropy is often fairly easy to find from equilibrium thermodynamics, and efficient methods of entropy estimation have been developed for non-equilibrium steady states~\cite{AvineryPRL2019,MartinianiPRX2019,PRE20,NirPNAS2020,zu2020,PR22}.
-Another example is the protein in a crowded environment, mentioned in the introduction.
-If the environment is regarded as an arrangement of stationary, rigid obstacles, the protein's positional entropy is simply related to the free volume, $\hent=-\ln(1-\phi)$, with $\phi$ the volume fraction of obstacles.
-This readily gives the $\phi$-dependence of the protein's long-time kinetics.
-Lastly, out of equilibrium, the relation can be used to obtain the steady-state transport properties of active matter and collective motions in nature.
+From the opposite direction, entropy is often fairly easy to find from equilibrium thermodynamics or estimate in nonequilibrium steady states~\cite{AvineryPRL2019,MartinianiPRX2019,PRE20,NirPNAS2020,zu2020,PR22}.
+This can be used to infer diffusion coefficients in complex scenarios, in particular, in active matter.

-The theory can be extended to treat many-particle correlated diffusion and memory effects.
-It will be particularly important to derive similar relations for kinetic coefficients other than the diffusion coefficient, such as the heat conductivity and viscosity.
-This new theoretical framework, utilizing the distinction between the fast relaxation of indistinguishable particle configurations and the coarse-grained dynamics of identifiable particles, will hopefully be instrumental in the progress toward a consistent general theory of non-equilibrium thermodynamics.
+We conclude by highlighting the more general inequality relating the entropy with the dynamic propagator, Eq.~\eqref{eq:startineq}, which enables various extensions of the theory beyond single-particle diffusion.
+It can be used to treat the correlated diffusion of two or more particles.
+Introducing weak interactions into the propagator $W_\tau$ will improve the bound in Eq.~\eqref{eq:ineq}.
+One can substitute nondiffusive propagators in Eq.~\eqref{eq:ineq} to study, for example, memory effects.
+It will be particularly important to derive relations for kinetic coefficients other than the diffusion coefficient, such as the heat conductivity and viscosity.
+The theoretical framework constructed here, utilizing the distinction between the fast relaxation of indistinguishable particle configurations and the coarse-grained dynamics of identifiable particles, will hopefully be instrumental in the progress toward a consistent general theory of nonequilibrium thermodynamics.